-Lyme disease is the fastest growing vector-borne illness in the US.
+Lyme disease is the fastest growing vector-borne illness in the US with over 400,000 cases each year.
 It is an infectious disease caused by the bacteria Borrelia burgdorferi transmitted to humans by the bite of an infected blacklegged tick.
 Most infections are caused by the nymphal form of the tick.
 These immature ticks are the size of a small poppy seed, allowing them to easily escape discovery.

 Tick infection rates vary considerably from one location to the next, even park-to-park within the same county, for reasons that are not yet explained.
 In addition to the Bb bacteria, ticks often carry other pathogens that cause co-infections such as Babesiosis or Ehrlichiosis in their human hosts which can complicate treatment.

 Lyme disease has been on the rise and is expanding its geographic footprint.
 First discovered in Lyme, CT, Lyme disease has become increasingly common throughout the Northeast, north central midwest, and in the Western coastal states and has been reported in all 50 states.
 Lyme disease is not limited to the US — it has also been found in 65 countries worldwide.

 In its acute stages, Lyme is an uncomfortable but highly treatable disease.
 Undiagnosed, however, it becomes a devastatingly difficult illness that becomes increasingly hard to identify or to treat.
 Lyme is known as an “imitator” that mimics many other ailments.
 Once the infection disseminates and spreads into the nervous and muscular systems, the bacteria become harder to detect and less susceptible to antibiotic treatments.
 Patients with late stage or post treatment Lyme disease can suffer crippling joint and muscular pain, migraines, light or sound sensitivity, cognitive impairment, nausea, fatigue, and even heart or breathing issues.